RevContent/api-showcase/README.md

 # API Showcase

-The API Showcase provides examples of what's possible with the Revcontent API using jQuery plugins.
+The API Showcase provides examples of what's possible with the Revcontent API.
 To see the latest running build, please visit [http://labs.revcontent.com](http://labs.revcontent.com)

 ## Requirements